zaphar/jeremy.marzhillstudios.com/content/perception-is-sticky.md

 particular perception we tend to notice facts and events that support that perception and discount the ones that don't.
 As a result, when a negative perception forms in someone it can be particularly challenging to dislodge it.
-Every misstep, every supporting event or action that supports the perception is magnified and held up as an indication that nothing has really changed.
+Every misstep, every event or action that supports the perception is magnified and held up as an indication that nothing has really changed.
 While every attempt to address the problems and improve is forgotten or thought to be of little importance.